frett27/OSMImport/README.md

 This project aim to provide a command line for filtering / structuring OSM PBF or XML files directly in tables or featureclasses inside a FileGeodatabases (read to use).

 Since October 2014, lots of feedbacks have been implemented in the lastest version.
-This project **doesn't need a PostGIS database**.
+This project **doesn't need a PostGIS database**, **you don't need extensive software stack**.
 This tools works on Windows directly.
 Except Java, **No additional software needed**.

 This project use internal actors system and big data principles (streams, no sequencial read) to do the job, proposing a disruptive performance experience.
 This tool benefit directly from a Muticore machine,